Energy Efficiency

 From energy mortgages to residential energy tax credits, learn about all the financial benefits you can take advantage of when you decide to make your home more energy efficient.

-Building Performance (to further go down the Energy Efficiency rabbit hole in regard to your buildings performance, check out what Wikipedia has to offer which has additional details, references and external links.
+Building Performance: To go further down the Energy Efficiency rabbit hole regarding your building’s performance, check out Wikipedia and see additional details, references, and external links.

 CPS Energy has a great list of ways to reduce your use, from free steps to take and smart purchases to great investments for long-term savings (you may be required to be logged into your CPS account).